 Walt soon realized that he had made one small error when planning Disneyland.
 He bought only as much property as he needed.
 With Disneyland’s massive success, suddenly everyone wanted to cash in on the profits.
-Cheap motels and cheesy tourist attractions began to spring up all around, pinning Disneyland in and leaving no room for future expansion.
-And even worse, these cheap attractions were visible from some of the high points at Disneyland, such as the Skyway.
-Always a dreamer, Walt began to dream of a resort property that was big enough to hold all the dreams he could possibly dream, as well as a buffer zone that protected his land of make believe from the encroachment of the real world.
+Cheap motels and cheesy tourist attractions began to spring up all around.
+Always a dreamer, Walt began to dream of a resort property that was big enough to hold all the dreams he could possibly dream, as well as a buffer zone that protected his land of make-believe from the encroachment of the real world.

 In 1959, the Walt Disney Company began scouting new locations.
-Although many were considered, it was central Florida that Walt finally decided was the best.
-At the time, it was a sleepy area consisting primarily of cattle lands, and a lot of them.
-The existing road system worked perfectly to create accessibility to the proposed site, and the weather was similar to that of Anaheim, where Disneyland was located.
+Although many were considered, it was Central Florida that Walt finally decided was the best.
 Walt began a series of flyovers in November 1963, and on October 23, 1964, the first land parcel was purchased.

-Walt Disney himself passed away from cancer on December 15, 1966.
+Walt Disney himself passed on December 15, 1966.
 Many at the company feared that the Florida Project would never come to pass.
 But Walt’s brother Roy was confident that the project could go ahead.
-Roy had been planning to retire, but postponed retirement to step forward and lead the company.
-Under Roy’s capable guidance, Phase One of the Florida Project, consisting of the Magic Kingdom, two hotels, a campground, golf courses, and a shopping village, plus a monorail for transportation, opened on October 1, 1971.
-In keeping with the spirit of self-sufficiency, the new resort had facilities for generating its own power, handling all of its own laundry, and even distributing all of its own food.
-At that time, Walt Disney World also had its own airstrip, granting Shawnee Airlines an exclusive contract to fly guests on commuter planes from Orlando International Airport directly to Walt Disney World.
-The airstrip has not been used for many years, and is now primarily a staging area for buses.
+Roy had been planning to retire but postponed retirement to step forward and lead the company.
+Under Roy’s capable guidance, Phase One of the Florida Project, consisting of The Magic Kingdom, two hotels, a campground, golf courses, and a shopping village, plus a monorail for transportation, opened on October 1, 1971.